-Daily Bag and Possession limits: The daily bag limit is 3 cranes, and the possession limit is 9 cranes per season.
+Daily Bag and Possession Limits: The daily bag limit is 3 cranes, and the possession limit is 9 cranes per season.

-Permits: Hunting is by permit only.
-Permits will be issued by the State.
+Permits: Hunting is by State-issued permit only.

 Other Provisions: Numbers of permits, open areas, season dates, protection plans for other species, and other provisions of seasons must be consistent with Councils' management plan and approved by the Central and Pacific Flyway Councils, with the following exceptions: